academyofdata/clusterdock/cheatsheet.md

 ## HBase to Hive

 What if we want to make available the data from this HBase table, that we just set-up and provisioned with data, in Hive?
 We could do it using a particular SerDe - org.apache.hadoop.hive.hbase.HBaseStorageHandler.
-And using it is rather simple we simply do
+And using it is rather simple we just do

 `
 CREATE EXTERNAL TABLE ztable (key string, data map<string,string>, text map<string,string>)